Explore Online BSN-to-DNP Programs Available in 2025

 Certified Registered Nurse Anesthetist (CRNA)

-CRNAs administer anesthesia to patients undergoing surgical procedures.
-They work closely with patients and physicians to ensure safety before, during, and after the medication is given to the patient.
-The Bureau of Labor Statistics (BLS) reports a median annual salary of $223,210 for CRNAs.
+CRNAs administer anesthesia during surgical procedures.
+They work closely with patients and physicians to ensure safety before, during, and after surgery.
+The BLS reports a median annual salary of $223,210 for CRNAs.

 Family Nurse Practitioner (FNP)